triden005/insta-Decoy/README.md

 Environment setup for local Run

 -   Clone The repo and install dependencies
--   create a .env in the parent folder -TemplateFollows

     ```
-    EMAIL=
-    EMAILPASSWORD=
-    EMAILSERVICE=
-    MONGODBURL=
+    git clone <ulr of repo>
+    cd instaDecoy
+    yarn install
     ```

+    for running the email service in dev
+    `yarn dev_email`
+    and the main service
+    `yarn dev`

+    will add concurrently some day :relieved:

+-   create a .env in the parent folder -Template .env.development

-    The bare minimum requrement is MONGODBURL There is no fallback if it is not provided
+    The bare minimum requrement is MONGODBURL
+    And Cloudinary Credentails that are
+    CLOUDNAME=
+    CLOUDAPIKEY=
+    CLOUDAPISECRET=
+    These are used in only upload routes

 -   If you want to have Real Mails Then Set
     ```
     EMAILSERVICE=gmail
     EMAIL=your real gmail email
     EMAILPASSWORD= your real password
     ```
-    Note:-Please see nodemailer gmail setup if this donot suceeds because Gmail settings had to be changed for a account to sent email using nodemailer
+    Note:-Please see nodemailer gmail setup if this donot succeeds because Gmail settings had to be changed for a account to sent email using nodemailer
 -   Else you can have it handelled by ethereal account and you can login to view emails at